-For a listing of frequently asked questions (FAQ's) about treatment for brain tumors, visit: http://www.braintumor.org/patients-family-friends/treatment/FAQ.html
+For a list of information about treatment for brain tumors, visit: http://braintumor.org/brain-tumor-information/

 The following treatments can help with the symp-toms of a brain tumor, such as headaches and nausea, although they will not actually help to remove the tumor or cure your loved one:

 Brain tumors often produce swelling and inflammation inside the skull.
 This can cause headaches, sleepiness and other problems.
 Steroids (corticosteroids), usually dexamethasone, reduce the swelling quickly and can improve mental functioning.
 Most patients feel better with short-term steroid medications; however, some will need to take steroids for more than a few months to control symptoms.
 If your loved one takes steroids as part of the treatment plan, be sure to tell the doctor or nurse about any changes in their health that you may notice.
 Steroids can cause side effects such as weight gain, increased appetite, insomnia and irritability.
 Also, your loved one should speak with the doctor if they decide to stop taking steroids as stopping suddenly can be dangerous.